GilsonLabUCSD/APR/APR_User_Manual.md

 to write the trajectory every 1 ps.

 ### strip_solvent_ions <yes/no> ###
-This option determines whether the water molecules and counterions will be stripped in the MD trajectories.
+This option determines whether the solvent molecules and counterions will be stripped in the MD trajectories.
 If yes, only the solute atoms (including the dummy atoms) will be saved in the trajectories, otherwise all atoms will be stored.
 This option is corresponding to the ntwprt variable in Amber input files.
-Only saving the solute atoms is recommended for saving the disk space, if the analysis later on does not require any information from water and counterions.
+Only saving the solute atoms is recommended for saving the disk space, if the analysis later on does not require any information from solvents and counterions.

 ### maxcycle \<int> ###
 The number of iterations(trajectories) in each window.
 The maximum number of iterations is fixed as 20.
 Note that the specified number of iterations may not always be achieved.